aniquetahir/JORA/README.md

 ## Contributing
 There are several places where contributions would be appreciated.
-- Integration of Gemma models
+- Gemma models specific todo's:
+  - Implementation of LORA dropout
 - Docker container (nvidia-docker)
-- 8-bit support (TransformerEngine?)
+- 8-bit support (TransformerEngine?AQT?)
 - JAX MPI for multi-node setups.
 Currently works with single-node multi-gpu setup.

 ## Citation